 - Traditional learning methodologies such as training a model-based on historic training data and evaluating the resulting model against incoming data are not feasible as the environment is always changing

-In most cases, one of the fundamental differences is that machine learning can have a range of outcomes that are all valid but cannot necessarily be determined upfront.
+In most cases, one of the fundamental differences is that ML can have a range of outcomes that are all valid but cannot necessarily be determined upfront.

 In my experience, Machine Learning also requires a lot of time to work perfectly.
 For example, it’s possible for an ML Project running in production to display no errors at all, have completely good behavior from any kind of metric like CPU utilization but still be turning out bad predictions.